marz1877/LRCv2/README.md

 ### Automation
 All features for creating .lrc can be automated

-1. Get Lyrics from Internet sources like Genius or Speech-to-Text/Speech Recognition (https://github.com/openai/whisper).
+1. Get Lyrics from Internet sources like Genius (using https://github.com/johnwmillr/LyricsGenius) or Speech-to-Text/Speech Recognition (https://github.com/openai/whisper).
 2. Synced Lyrics can be retrived or time lyrics using https://github.com/oseiskar/autosubsync, https://juanumusic.github.io/lyricssyncher/, https://github.com/Alien501/lrc-generator.
 3. Chords can be automated (using software like Riffstation) or retrived from database like ultimateguitar.
 4. Vocal Melody can be Isolate automatedlly using (See below) and covert it to MIDI using (See Below).